Addictions and Mental Health (Post-graduate)

 How you'll learn

-Core content will be delivered through a combination of courses that will be delivered in-person, online, or in a hybrid manner.
-Placement will provide students with a variety of opportunities to apply their skills and knowledge in real-world settings.
+All courses will be delivered online in a combination of synchronous and asynchronous delivery.
+Placement will be on-site and will provide students with a variety of opportunities to apply their skills and knowledge in real-world settings.

 Experiential Learning